-We don’t often utilize vertical space well, but in a small kitchen without a pantry it's paramount that any extra empty space like this be used.
+We don’t often utilize vertical space well, but in a small kitchen without a pantry, it's paramount that any extra empty space like this is turned into more usefulness.
 Look around in your kitchen for even a narrow space where you can custom build a very tall shelf to hold cans and other pantry essentials.

 7. Employ a Spare Closet Elsewhere